-Most of the analysis is based on household survey data by the Gesellschaft für Konsumforschung (GfK).
-As part of a harmonized EU consumer survey program, the GfK interviews repeated cross-sections of around 2000 consumers in Germany at the beginning of every month.
-The survey is conducted via face-to-face interviews that take place in two independent waves of around 1000 consumers each.
-The first wave starts on a Friday and goes for one week and the second wave starts on the following Friday.
+Most of the analysis is based on household survey data from the Gesellschaft für Konsumforschung (GfK).
+As part of a harmonised EU consumer survey programme, the GfK interviews repeated cross-sections of around 2000 consumers in Germany at the beginning of every month.
+The survey is conducted by means of face-to-face interviews that take place in two independent waves of around 1000 consumers each.
+The first wave starts on a Friday and continues for one week and the second wave starts on the following Friday.
 This timing is important and will be exploited in the empirical approach described in Section 3.
-The GfK asks consumers both qualitative and quantitative questions on expected inflation over the next twelve months.
-The questions on inflation expectations used in this paper are:
+The GfK first asks consumers a qualitative questions on expected inflation over the next twelve months: